 Instructions for making the fruit layer in a baking mold.

-Step 5: Mix the agar agar powder with water (coconut layer ingredients) while stirring continuously.
-Let it rest for 15 minutes.
-During this time, the fruit layer will set.
+Step 5: Prep the agar.
+Just like before, mix agar agar powder with water and let it rest for 15 minutes.

 Coconut layer preparation in a wok.